 The cardiovascular system is complex with many organs and biochemical processes that work together in a perfect balance in healthy animals.
 When this system is compromised, pets will begin to show gradual or obvious changes, which can be detected with informed observational skills.

-One of the most sensitive signs of heart disease on pets is an increase in the respiration rate while sleeping.
+One of the most sensitive signs of heart disease in pets is an increase in the respiration rate while sleeping.
 Normally the respiration rate should be less than 32 breaths per minute or approximately a breath every two seconds.
 This can be observed by counting how many gentle rises or falls of the chest occur over one minute.
 If this rate is increased or is also accompanied by an abdominal effort, cardiac compromise may be indicated.
 If this rate is consistently elevated, then your pet should have a cardiopulmonary evaluation by a Veterinarian as soon as possible.

-Other detectable symptoms that can be appreciated is a decline in activity, reluctance to exercise, or a general weakness, referred to as exercise intolerance.
-Dogs or cats may become tired after short bouts of exercise far sooner than what they could previously tolerate, breathing heavier for a longer period of time afterwards.
+Other detectable symptoms that can be appreciated is a decline in activity, reluctance to exercise, or general weakness, referred to as exercise intolerance.
+Dogs or cats may become tired after short bouts of exercise far sooner than what they could previously tolerate, breathing heavier for a longer period of time afterward.
 At times their gums may change color to a purplish or pale hue.

 Your pet may experience collapsing or fainting episodes if severe cardiac disease is present.
 This may result either from irregularities with your pet’s heart electrical activity called arrhythmias or severe decline in heart function.
 This serious clinical sign should be promptly evaluated by a Veterinarian.
 Cats can experience collapsing episodes with paralysis of either front or hind limbs and vocalization.
 This is a severe medical emergency and veterinary care should be sought out immediately.